 Airfare to Ireland begins to fall in September, and by October rates are as low as you will likely see them.
 (Tip: Create an alert on Airfare Watchdog to track fares for your preferred routes!)
 The package deals on Ireland winter vacations are often incredible- airfare, car and lodging- for one low price.
 But why would anyone want to visit Ireland during the “darker half” of the year?
 Can you really have a fabulous vacation in Ireland when the days are shorter, the nights are longer and the air is chillier?

 The short answer?
 YES!

 Even if you don’t snag a package deal you’ll see that prices on everything from Ireland hotels, B&Bs, and even car rentals drop in the off-season.

 Or no crowds at all!
-While some attractions close during the off-season, many do stay open through Christmas, closing or limiting their hours in January.
+While some attractions close during the off-season, many do stay open through mid-December, closing or limiting their hours in January and February.
 This is a great time to tour popular sites without hoards of people around.
-When we visited Cahir Castle my family explored the grounds without another tourist in site.
-The guides at Bunratty Castle have time to share little known facts without hoards of tourists around.
-And the Cliffs of Moher seem even larger when not swarming with tourists.
+When we visited Cahir Castle in November my family explored the grounds without another tourist in site.
+With fewer tourists, the guides at Bunratty Castle have time to share little known facts.
+And the Cliffs of Moher seem even larger when not swarming with visitors.